shen-shanshan/shen-shanshan.github.io/content/about/index.md

     <img src="./images/WeChat.png" width="200" alt="WeChat">
 </center>

-> NOTE: Remember to add a description before sending a request.
+> NOTE: Remember to add a description about your intentions before sending a request.

 ---